OlgaRyb/pgFMU/README.md

 # Installation

 # Prerequisites:
-1. A Linux-based distribution, with Kernel 3.19 or higher (test on Ubuntu 16.04), with superuser permissions.
+1. A Linux-based distribution, with Kernel 3.19 or higher (tested numpyon Ubuntu 16.04), with superuser permissions.
 2. Basic development tools: make, gcc, g++
 3. PostgreSQL 9.6 or higher